AdaCore/spark2014/docs/ug/usage_scenarios.rst

 * The small of a fixed-point type is implementation defined (Ada RM 3.5.9(8/2)) unless specified explicitly.

+* The base type of a fixed-point type is implementation defined (Ada RM 3.5.9(12-16)), which has an impact on possible overflows.

 * For some combinations of types of operands and results for fixed-point multiplication and division, the value of the result belongs to an implementation defined set of values (Ada RM G.2.3(5)).